List of Supported Models#

-vLLM supports a variety of generative and embedding models from HuggingFace (HF) Transformers.
-This page lists the model architectures that are currently supported by vLLM.
+For each task, we list the model architectures that have been implemented in vLLM.
 Alongside each architecture, we include some popular models that use it.

 If the "architectures"

-field contains a model architecture listed below, then it should be supported in theory.
+field contains a model architecture listed below, then it should be natively supported.

 Tip